Thank you for your interest in our puppies!

 which one will be ours??
 This has been asked many times, so here is a 'refresher' on our procedures.

-When you come for visits (after they are 4 weeks old), you can leave me a 'shopping list' of three of your personal favorites (the list usually changes often!) and we 'cross our fingers' that one of your choices fits your family.
+When you come for visits (after they are 4 weeks old), you can leave me a note of 3 of your personal favorites (the list usually changes often!) and we 'cross our fingers' that one of your choices fits your family.
 This procedure has always served me best and has great results.
+It is not a guarantee!

 Rule of Thumb